 Ian has written a book on trusts and succession planning entitled “Keeping Farming in the Family – a guide to farm succession”.
 The book is an indispensable guide for farming families who are interested in creating a workable succession plan.
 For more information or to order a copy of “Keeping Farming in the Family” please click here.

 Veronica moved to Rotorua to join the BlackmanSpargo team in May 2019.
-She graduated from the University of Otago with a Law degree and an Arts degree and hopes to get admitted to the bar in 2019.
+She graduated from the University of Otago with a Law degree and an Arts degree and was admitted to the bar at the Rotorua High Court in September 2019.

 Veronica was born and bred in Otago/Southland on a sheep, beef and goat farm.
 Having worked on the farm she has had first-hand experience with farming matters.

 Melissa has been with BlackmanSpargo for over fifteen years.

 She started working for Ian Blackman as his secretary and is now a senior legal executive working for Chris Spargo.

 She qualified as a legal executive in 1996 and specialises in rural conveyancing and asset planning, however she also works in other complementary areas of rural law.